Frequently Asked Questions

 The purpose of the Fathom Fund is to let the crowd decide which projects should receive funding.
 By requiring a minimum of 20 donors on a project, the Fathom Fund is encouraging researchers to engage with a larger community than your research team and pre-existing funders and partners.

 Every campaign is different, and the donors and partners are different as well.
-The Fathom Fund team will work with the researcher on their campaign strategy before it is launched to ensure everything is consistent with the principles of the Fathom Fund.
+MEOPAR will work with the researcher on their campaign strategy before it is launched to ensure everything is consistent with the principles of the Fathom Fund.

 What’s the most, or the least, amount that someone can donate?